ebkr/r2modmanPlus/DevEnvSetup.md

 ---

-Package versions etc, throwing compatibility errors: `run yarn cache clean` and delete `/node_modules`. `yarn.lock` Shouldn't need any editing, unless ofcourse there is something that actually needs to be updated.
+Package versions etc, throwing compatibility errors: run `pnpm store prune` and delete `/node_modules`. `pnpm-lock.yaml` Shouldn't need any editing, unless ofcourse there is something that actually needs to be updated.